 Scrap of brown fabric for tree trunk 2.5 x 3 inches long.

 1 yard cream fabric for background and back of cushion.
 I used Kona quilting cotton fabric 44 inches wide in ‘Snow’.
-Kona Solids are available from Plush Addict.
+Kona Solids are available from The Quilt Shop.